Thre4dripper/express-master-controller/README.md

 # node-master-controller

-node-master-controller is a powerful npm package designed to help you create APIs and sockets super fast.
+node-master-controller is a powerful express middleware designed to help you create APIs and sockets super fast.
 It is a master-controller-based express package that provides a streamlined way to manage your routes and socket events.
 It also
 automates the creation of Swagger documentation for your express application